 Finally, we test to see how fast each phone can charge from empty.
 In 30 minutes, the Galaxy S21 hit 55% while the iPhone 12 reached 31% in the same amount of time.
 It's worth noting that our lab used the wireless MagSafe charger on a 20W power brick for the iPhone 12's charge test, whereas the S21 used a 25W charger.

 Samsung Galaxy S21 vs. iPhone 12: Software and special features

 The Galaxy S21 ships with Android 11 pre-installed, but future updates will be touch-and-go.
 Samsung has launched a new policy to support its devices with three major Android updates, but those usually lag behind Google's releases by several months.
-Android 11 is only now rolling out to previous Galaxy flagships, for example, even though Google put out the update in September 2020.
+Previous Galaxy flagships were slow to get Android 11, for example, even though Google put out the update in September 2020.
 That doesn't leave me with much confidence about the speed with which the Galaxy S21 will get Android 12.

 iPhone users don't have that issue, of course, since iOS updates are available at the same time for everyone.
 That means the iPhone 12 runs the latest iOS 14 software, and when iOS 15 comes out this fall, it will work with each iPhone 12 model.

 With the Galaxy S21, Samsung debuted OneUI 3.1.
 It continues Samsung's commitment to providing a more mature, cohesive software experience that rivals what Google and OnePlus offer.
 The 3.1 update adds some new features, like Google Discover integration on the home screen, Google Home device controls, Duo integration in the stock phone app, and too much more to list here.
 The S21 benefits greatly from these.